HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Loaded_Panel.png)

 After you drag and drop an element on the canvas, a placeholder representing the element appears.
 You cannot edit placeholders in Presentation Designer as the actual display value comes from the content item.
-See the following content element structure:

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Structure.png)

 In Presentation Designer, the ```<p></p>``` tag wrapper for the element tag is added with the type attribute to determine the element type.
 Element tags (for example, ```[Element context="current" type="content" key="Element name"]```) use the element name as `key` and authors can set any element name in a content template.
 This could produce inconsistencies if Presentation Designer needs to rely on the element tag to determine the element type.
-See the following sample after saving a presentation template in Presentation Designer with a text content element:

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Markup.png)

 For more information on element tags in the Authoring portlet, refer to [Element tag](../../../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_referencing_elements.md).

-**Presentation Designer supports the following content elements:**
+Presentation Designer supports the following content elements:

-- **Text Elements**
+- **Text elements**

     Text elements (**Text, Rich Text, Short Text, Date and Time, Number**) represent text content and the value changes based on the content item.
 In Presentation Designer, the element’s display title from the content template is the placeholder text that appears on the canvas except for **Date and Time** and **Number** elements that have their own assigned placeholder value.

     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Text_Elements.png)

     You can apply different styling options to the placeholder of the text elements except for **Rich Text**. **Rich Text** elements are set with their own styling in the content item.
-See the following sample style options for placeholders of text elements:

     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Text_Elements_Applied_Styles.png)

     These styles are stored in the ```<p></p>``` tag style attribute.
 See the styled placeholder **Short Text** element and the markup generated after saving in the following images:

     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_ShortText_Applied_Styles.png)
     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_ShortText_Applied_Styles_Markup.png)

     Formatting options are also available for **Number** and **Date and Time elements**.
 The format is visually reflected on the placeholder value and is stored in the format parameter for the Element tag after saving.
-See the following samples:

     | Number Format   | Date and Time Format  |
     |-----------------|-----------------------|